 WELCOME to the first website devoted to Ballymena and District in the First World War.
 The website has now been expanded to contain all functions on one easy to use site.

-Please use the site information freely for your own projects and please also include a tribute to Ballymena in WW1 in your work.
+Please use the site information freely for your own projects and please also include a tribute to Ballymena and the Great War in your work.
 Sadly, few currently do this.

 We hope that it will help you to understand the magnitude of the sacrifice made by the fine young men of this district, and we trust you will find yourself increasingly proud of them as you see their story unfold.
 This is not a perfect telling of their tale but the site is modified to correct errors as information becomes available.